skhanal5/stockdweebs-bot/README.md

 ## Setting up the bot in Discord

-In order to add this discord bot to your discord server, use this [invite link](https://discord.com/oauth2/authorize?client_id=780691100964356146&permissions=8&scope=bot).
+In order to add this discord bot to your discord server, use this [invite link].
 Once it joins the server, the bot should prompt the user with this message:

 ![image](https://user-images.githubusercontent.com/74752121/103312354-c1f27780-49ea-11eb-8969-3aca8a4008b6.png)